yuvrajsharmaaa/CODE4CAUSE-2.0-BACARDI-SPRINTERS/README.md

 **ArchDo Paints**

-ArchDo Paints is a Django-based web application that provides an interactive platform featuring personality testing and conversational AI through OpenAI's ChatGPT.
-This project is designed to handle user requests, process data through external APIs, and facilitate engaging interactions.
+ArchDo Paints is an AI-powered AR home improvement application designed to assist users in planning and visualizing their painting projects based on their personality types.
+The app integrates OpenAI’s ChatGPT for conversational interaction and an Aptos payment gateway for secure and fast transactions.
+The frontend is built using HTML, CSS, and JavaScript, while the backend leverages Django and React.js.

 Features
-Personality Test Submission
+1. Personality Test Submission
 Endpoint: /api/personality/submit/
-Description: Allows users to submit their personality test answers and gender.
-The data is forwarded to an external API for processing, and the results are returned to the user.
+Description: Users can submit their personality test answers along with their gender.
+The data is sent to an external API for processing, and the results are returned to provide personalized paint project suggestions.
-ChatGPT Interaction
+2. ChatGPT Interaction
 Endpoint: /api/chatgpt/
-Description: Users can submit prompts to receive responses from OpenAI's ChatGPT, enabling interactive and conversational experiences.
+Description: Allows users to interact with OpenAI’s ChatGPT for personalized conversational experiences regarding their home improvement projects.
+3. Aptos Payment Gateway Integration
+Secure Payments: Aptos integration ensures fast and secure transactions for users purchasing paint supplies or planning services within the app.
 Setup and Installation
 To get started with ArchDo Paints, follow these steps:

-Clone the Repository:
+1. Clone the Repository:

-bash
-Copy code
-git clone https://github.com/yourusername/archdo-paints.git
-cd archdo-paints
+Run the following command to clone the repository: git clone https://github.com/yourusername/archdo-paints.git Then navigate to the project folder: cd archdo-paints

-Create a Virtual Environment:
+2. Create a Virtual Environment:

-bash
-Copy code
-python -m venv venv
+To create a virtual environment, use the command: python -m venv venv

-Activate the Virtual Environment:
+3. Activate the Virtual Environment:
 On Windows:

-bash
-Copy code
 venv\Scripts\activate
 On macOS/Linux:

-bash
-Copy code
 source venv/bin/activate
-Install Dependencies:
+4. Install Dependencies:

-bash
-Copy code
-pip install -r requirements.txt
+Run this command to install the required dependencies: pip install -r requirements.txt

-Apply Migrations:
+5. Apply Migrations:

-bash
-Copy code
+To apply migrations, run:
 python manage.py migrate

-Run the Development Server:
+6. Run the Development Server:

-bash
-Copy code
-python manage.py runserver
+Use this command to start the development server: python manage.py runserver

+7. Frontend Setup:
+To set up the frontend with React.js:

+Navigate to the frontend directory: cd frontend
+Install necessary dependencies:
+npm install
+Start the React.js development server: npm start
 Configuration
 External API:
 Update the API_URL in views.py with the URL of the external personality test API.

 OpenAI API Key:

-Set your OpenAI API key in views.py where indicated.
+Set your OpenAI API key in views.py in the designated area to enable ChatGPT interaction.

+Aptos Payment Gateway:
+Update the payment configuration in the backend to integrate Aptos.
+Follow their official documentation for API key setup.

 Directory Structure
-archo_backend/: Main Django project directory containing settings and URLs configuration. api/: Contains application logic and views. manage.py: Django command-line utility for administrative tasks.
+archo_backend/: Main Django project directory containing settings and URL configurations. api/: Contains application logic and views. frontend/: Contains React.js code for the frontend interface. manage.py: Django command-line utility for administrative tasks.
 Contributing
 Contributions are welcome!
 If you have suggestions, bug reports, or feature requests, please:

 Submit a pull request
 Open an issue
-We appreciate your contributions and feedback!
+We appreciate your feedback and contributions to make ArchDo Paints even better!